jackz3/ionic-stock-app/README.md

 ### Developement

-1. git clone and cd repo dir
+1. git clone , cd repo dir
 2. `npm install`
 3. `ionic serve`
 4. it will open browser and access http://localhost:8100 automatically. if everything is ok.